brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 Other files will be looked for in `~/.config/UMS`
 ```

 The key takeaway is that you need to install the dependencies `mediainfo dcraw vlc-bin mplayer mencoder`.
-We will use dnf instead of apt-get or apt.
+Using dnf instead of apt-get or apt I was able to find and install the dependencies.

 Let's look into the config files.